MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 Columns I, J also give us additional information we will use to determine _how likely it is that we break even_ for thousands of sampled value of each of our Confidence Intervals: turns out we break even around 86% of the time.
 Viewing our histogram we can visually confirm that number by seeing that the last negative number on the x-axis is rather to the left of the mean, making the vast majority of the probability mass imply that we're in the black.

 And just like that we've solved our really complicated probability problem.
-We've modeled the _real_ universe with this little toy universe, and then we sampled from our toy universe to get an answer which turns out to be comprable to the real one.
+We've modeled the _real_ universe with this little toy universe, and then we sampled from our toy universe to get an answer which turns out to be comparable to the real one.
 This can vastly improve our ability to make informed decisions about the real universe.

 So, how does the randomness sneak in?
 Nothing in the problem itself had _any_ randomness, it's entirely deterministic.
-The deep corresponsdence between random sampling and uncertainty allowed us to take information we have about the _shape_ of our uncertainty and model it using the shape of a probability distribution, and then we can sample that distribution thousands of times even though in the real world _we cannot_ lease this machine a thousand times and re-run the universe with a single keystroke to see how it would go.
+The deep correspondence between random sampling and uncertainty allowed us to take information we have about the _shape_ of our uncertainty and model it using the shape of a probability distribution, and then we can sample that distribution thousands of times even though in the real world _we cannot_ lease this machine a thousand times and re-run the universe with a single keystroke to see how it would go.

 ### Other Types of Distributions we can Leverage